dillonkearns/incrementalelm.com/content/testing-modules.md

 ---
 type: tip
-title: How do you test code that's not defined in a module?
 description: TODO
 publishAt: "2020-09-28"
 ---

+# How do you test code that's not defined in a module?

 Have you ever sat down to try to test some code and not known where to start?
 There's a bug in production, and you want to reproduce it in a unit test before working on the fix.
 But what do you even test?
 Where is the problem?